The European Council

 The President of the European Parliament attends the start of each meeting, to outline the European Parliament's views.
 Other people, such as the President of the European Central Bank, may be invited to attend meetings, depending on the issues being discussed.

-An international summit to discuss migration issues with African and other key countries will take place in Valletta on 11-12 November 2015.
+An international summit to discuss migration issues between EU and African leaders took place in Valletta on 11-12 November 2015.

-EU leaders are expected to focus on migration at their meeting in October.
-They will also take stock of discussions on the Economic and Monetary Union and be informed on the plans for the referendum in the UK.
+EU leaders focused on migration at their meeting in October.
+They also take stock of discussions on the Economic and Monetary Union and the plans for the referendum in the UK.

 Donald Tusk, President of the European Council, spoke at the UN 70th General Assembly on behalf of the EU.